CarlaBuongiorno/MilestoneProject1/README.md

 ### Accessibility
 The accessibility of the website was evaluated using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/). ([See result](https://github.com/CarlaBuongiorno/MilestoneProject1/blob/master/assets/readme-images/testing/accessibility.png))

 - There is one alert about adding captions to the video.
 Because this is an embedded YouTube video, YouTube enables the user to switch on 'Captions'.
-This specific video has no speaking, therefore the Alert becomes irrelevant.
+This specific video has no voices, therefore the alert becomes irrelevant.

 ### Performance
 The overall performance of the website was evaluated using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/run) ([See result](https://github.com/CarlaBuongiorno/MilestoneProject1/blob/master/assets/readme-images/testing/lighthouse.png)), as well as [Web Page Test](https://www.webpagetest.org/). ([See result](https://github.com/CarlaBuongiorno/MilestoneProject1/blob/master/assets/readme-images/testing/webpagetest.png))